traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ love them but hard to deal w/ the attention they draw

-^ try o channel that anxiety into a fascination & excitement
+^ try to channel that anxiety into a fascination & excitement

 ^ use them to confront my discomfort of the attention they attract.

 ---